ashleyh/unaizalakain.github.io/projects/index.md

-Although most of my work is available on [github](https://github.com/unaizalakain/) or [bitbucket](https://bitbucket.org/unaizalakain), here are some of the most meaningful projects I have worked on:
+Although most of my work is available on [github](https://github.com/unaizalakain/) or [bitbucket](https://bitbucket.org/unaizalakain), here are some interesting projects I have worked on:

 - [Django]({{ HOME_PATH }}projects/django/): a web framework for perfectionists
   with deadlines.